paihari/spring-boot-learning/README.md

 ### Data Access

  - **h2-demo** - By including h2 in spring initializer and specifying `spring.h2.console.enabled=true`and `spring.h2.console.path` login to h2 console is possible through browser.

- The example also shows the JPA entity creation and automatic creation of tables during application start In Advanced section, instead of old school methods used for CRUD in database, example shows use of Spring data JPA Repository
+ The example also shows the JPA entity creation and automatic creation of tables during application start.

+ In Advanced section, instead of old school methods used for CRUD in database, example shows use of Spring data JPA Repository